rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 As we have chosen to use the minimal iso, instead of the Boot or DVD, not all required installation packages will be available.

-As Packer relies on VMware Tools to detect the end of the installation, and the `open-vm-tools` package is only available in the AppStream repos, we have to specify to the installation process that we want to use as source both the cdrom and this remote repo:
+As Packer relies on VMware Tools to detect the end of the installation, and the `open-vm-tools` package is only available in the AppStream repos, we have to specify to the installation process that we want to use as source both the CD-ROM and this remote repo:

 !!!
 Note

-    If you don't have access to the external repos, you can use either a mirror of the repo, a squid proxy, or the dvd.
+    If you don't have access to the external repos, you can use either a mirror of the repo, a squid proxy, or the DVD.

 ```
-# Use CDROM installation media
+# Use CD-ROM installation media
 repo --name="AppStream" --baseurl="http://download.rockylinux.org/pub/rocky/8.4/AppStream/x86_64/os/"
 cdrom
 ```